• Menu

 Ilhéu de Vila Franca do Campo

 Overall, I really enjoyed my experience whale watching in Azores with Terra Azul.
-While the seas were rough, the tour company could not help that.
+While the seas were rough, the tour company could not control that.
 The company did a great job of educating us on the animals and was very friendly.
-If you are looking for the Azores whale watching company with excellent guides, definitely give them a try.
-I hope you get to see some whales if you come whale watching.
-It would be so magical to see giant whales.

-Tips for The Azores Whale Watching
+Tips for Whale Watching in the Azores

 whale watching in azores